can-mckayra/mycryptography/README.md

 # mycryptography
-I cryptography library I'm making for learning purposes.
+A cryptography library I'm making for learning purposes.